Please Wait a Moment

 Skill Session 1 hour Live lecture, panel discussion or interactive session with time for Q&A. Up to 50

-• Your experience presenting at a NSPRA National Seminar, or if you have not done so, a reference who has observed and can speak to your presentation skills.
+As part of your presentation proposal, you will be invited to share your experience delivering a professional presentation, particularly at a NSPRA National Seminar.
+If you have not done so, a reference who has observed and can speak to your presentation skills may be requested.

 Seminar planners consider presenters’ experience levels, and if applicable, past Seminar evaluations as part of the proposal review process.